 When I was about 4 my mum took me to the beach for the first time and, while she was busy setting out the towels and picnic items, I tootled off and plonked myself down with a more interesting-looking family.
 I’ve been a bit that way ever since – always straying off to some foreign shore looking for adventure.

-I went freelance after more! (well, there’s only so many half-naked male model shoots a girl can take) and was repeatedly sent to LA to interview Baywatch cast members.
-When I moved there I ended up sharing a pad with tattooed-bad-boy Jaason Simmons (aka Logan).
+I went freelance after more! (well, there’s only so many half-naked male model shoots a girl can take) and Sunday magazine repeatedly sent me to Los Angeles to interview Baywatch cast members.
+I got on so well with tattooed-bad-boy Jaason Simmons I ended up moving in with him.
 I know.
 Ridiculous.
-In the California sunshine anything seemed possible and I decided to pursue a dream of writing a road trip book and becoming a female Bill Bryson.
+In the California Sunshine anything seemed possible and I decided to pursue a dream of writing a road trip book and becoming a female Bill Bryson.
 The UK publishers had other ideas.
 They wanted fiction.
 I said I wouldn’t know how – I was a journalist and only wrote from first-hand experience.
-But my friend James persuaded me to give it a shot: ‘Just write about what you and your pal Emily get up to in Vegas but call it fiction.’
+But my friend James persuaded me to give it a shot: ‘Just write about what you and Emily get up to in Vegas but call it fiction.’

 And so DIVAS LAS VEGAS was born.
-Writing chick lit turned out to be the best of both worlds – I get to travel for the inspiration and then let my imagination run wild.
-I’ve just completed Book 12 and Arrow even published that travel memoir ON THE ROAD TO MR RIGHT, which I dedicated to my dad – even thought it’s pretty much ‘everything you’d rather not know about your daughter’.
+Writing chick lit has turned out to be the best of both worlds – I get to travel for the inspiration and then let my imagination run utterly wild.
+I’ve just completed Book 12 (THE TRAVELLING TEA SHOP – see below) and even persuaded Random House to publish that travel memoir ON THE ROAD TO MR RIGHT, which I dedicated to my dad – even thought it’s pretty much ‘everything you’d rather not know about your daughter’.